 It could take multiple tries before your cat gets the hang of it, so don’t force it.
 Take your time and take breaks as needed to help keep your cat calm.
 Don't forget to have treats, food, or even toys on hand to reward your pretty kitty every step of the way.

-Did you find our tips helpful?
+Did you find our cat ear-cleaning tips helpful?
 Let us know your successes and struggles in the comments below!